vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 ```

-## Connect to snowflake via the web
+## Connect to snowflake via the Snowsight (web)
 * CLick on "data"
     * Create database "sampledb" if it doesn't exist.
     * Select database "sampledb"
     * Create schema "public" if it doesn't exist

-## SETUP STAGE, AND, STAGE TABLE
+## SETUP STAGE AND STAGE TABLE
 * In SnowSQL
     * ConNECT "sampledb" database and "public" schema.
-* In the web interface SnowPark"
+* In the Snowsight (web)
     * Select Projects
         * Select worksheets
 	    * Select "+" and then "SQL Workssheet"
             * Make sure you are using "accountadmin" and warehouse "compute_wh".

 * Execute the commands by copy and paste.
-For the web interface you must run all or press the arrow to run it.
+For the Snowsight (web) interface you must run all or press the arrow to run it.

 ```
 create or replace database sampledb;